KARTIK-PANDEY-KP/vi-net/README.md

 ## Features

 - **LinkedIn Profile Search**: Search for professionals based on keywords, job titles, or other criteria
+- **Profile Enrichment**: Get detailed information about LinkedIn profiles to personalize your outreach
-- **Coffee Chat Scheduling**: Find potential networking contacts and send them meeting invitations
+- **Personalized Coffee Chat Scheduling**: Find potential networking contacts and send them personalized meeting invitations
-- **Gmail Email Sending**: Send custom emails using your Gmail account
+- **Gmail Email Sending**: Send custom emails using your Gmail account with AI-generated personalization

 ## Architecture